All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Months 1 to 3: More stable energy levels, improved focus, better recovery from workouts.
 NAD+ precursors and resveratrol begin contributing to mitochondrial efficiency.

 • Months 3 to 6: Measurable improvements in blood markers.
-Patients often see reductions in hs-CRP (a key inflammation marker), improved lipid profiles, and optimized vitamin D levels.
+Patients often see reductions in hs-CRP (a key inflammation marker), improved lipid profiles, and improved vitamin D levels.

 • Months 6 to 12: Compounding benefits become more apparent.
 Skin quality improvements, sustained metabolic health, and subjective feelings of vitality are commonly reported.